 Mountain West Transmission Group Initiative

-On March 13, 2018 SPP’s board of directors approved the next phase of the continuing effort to integrate Mountain West as RTO members.
+On March 13, 2018, SPP’s board of directors approved the next phase of the continuing effort to integrate Mountain West as RTO members.
 The board approved a set of policies defining the terms and conditions of Mountain West’s potential membership in SPP.
 They also directed the organization’s staff and stakeholders to draft amendments to SPP’s tariff, bylaws and membership agreement in support of those policies.
 This marks a transition in joint efforts by SPP and Mountain West from negotiation toward implementation via SPP’s public and transparent stakeholder process.
-SPP will host a March 22, 2018 webinar to discuss in detail the recommendations approved by the board.
+SPP hosted a March 22, 2018, webinar to discuss in detail the recommendations approved by the board.

 SPP's governing documents - some of which may be revised to address the terms of Mountain West's potential membership - are accessible in the SPP.org Document Library’s “Governing Documents” folder.
 To request additions, edits, deletions or clarifications to governing documents, SPP requires that a revision request (RR) be submitted.
 The SPP Revision Requests page describes the RR process and links to RR-related forms and other information.
 SPP will notify stakeholders via email distribution list when governance changes will be addressed in working group meetings.

 Questions about Mountain West’s potential membership in SPP should be submitted through the SPP Request Management System (RMS).
 The RMS allows anyone to confidentially submit questions; access a knowledge-base of current issues, resolutions, and information, and track the status of submissions.
 For Mountain West-related submissions, just select “Mountain West Transmission Group (MWTG) Inquiries” from the list of Quick Picks on the Submit Request form.
 Instructions on SPP.org will help users quickly and easily create an RMS account to submit inquiries regarding Mountain West and other topics.